jzanetti/shiny_aws/doc/source/BSIS.rst

   - **shiny**: the R-Shiny specific setups
   - **aws**: AWS specific setups

 For **shiny**, we need to define where the Shiny application comes from.
 Note that all Shiny applications used in **BSIS** must be uploaded to S3 beforehand.
-How to create a Shiny on S3 can be obtained [here] (xxxx).
+How to create a Shiny on S3 can be obtained `here <https://shiny-aws-doc.readthedocs.io/en/latest/Shiny.html>`_

 For **aws**, we need to provide usual AWS configurations such as ``VPC``, ``subnets`` and the ``ami`` to be used.
 An example is given below: